 The saga began with the tinkle-tankle and the tintinnabulation of clanking steel.
 It woke Victoria from her dark dreams.
 She was greeted by a headache of biblical proportions.
 She felt as if all her bones had become disjointed.
 A scorching fire raged underneath her skin.
 The sweet smell of burnt flesh filled the air.
 It reminded Victoria of Chinese barbecue pork.
-The first addled thought that came to her addlepated mind was, “Where is my unicorn?”
+The first addled thought that came to her addlepated mind was, “Where's my unicorn?”

 “You have some suggestions?”

-“I feel adventure … rous,” Mommy said.
-“What about Thai?”
+“I feel adventurous,” Mommy said.
+“What about Indian food?”

-“Can I have a suggestion?”
+“Can I make a suggestion?”
 Victoria asked.

 Most of Victoria’s adventures took place within the pages of her books and inside her imagination.
-The longest physical trip she had ever taken was her recent visit to the Bethune Memorial House at Gravenhurst, Muskoka.
+The longest physical trip she’d ever taken was her recent visit to the Bethune Memorial House at Gravenhurst, Muskoka.
 It was a school trip and it took all of two hours to get there; but for Victoria, it felt like a journey to the far side of the moon.

-Although Victoria’s parents were orthodox Christians in their old country, they gave that up when they came to Canada.
-They encouraged Victoria to learn about the different faiths but they did not try to influence her on the matter of religion.
-They believed that the search for the meaning of existence was a personal matter.
-They also had a whole shelf of books on the subject and Victoria could read them whenever she had teleological questions.
+Although Victoria’s parents came from a country where most people followed Orthodox Christianity, they’re not particularly religious themselves.
+On the other hand, they encouraged Victoria to learn about the various faiths and decide for herself what she wanted to believe or not to believe.
+They felt that the search for the meaning of existence was a deeply personal matter.
+They had a whole shelf of books on the subject.
+Victoria could read them whenever she had theological or teleological questions.

 But without warning and in the blink of an eye—or as Goethe would say, “den Augenblick”—Victoria’s life turned upside down and inside out.
 She lost both her parents and everything else she held dear.
 She could no longer be sure who she was.
 Her past life became a puff of smoke, suspending precariously in the air, to be dispersed into nothingness with a wave of the hand.
 By and large, she was like an ant on a Möbius strip or a ladybird in a Klein bottle, at a loss as to which dimension she belonged to.
 Victoria was lucky to still have her two best friends, but she would soon be separated from them by a continent and an ocean.